casper-astro/tutorials_devel/docs/tutorials/rfsoc/tut_getting_started.md

 # in this example the sd card block device is `sdd`

-# flash the sd card with the `dd`, wait until this completes.
+# flash the sd card with the `dd` utility, wait until this completes.
 It can take awhile
 # as we must wait to sync all the I/O, must also have root access
 $ sudo dd if=zcu216_casper.img of=/dev/sdd bs=32MB
 ```

-Take out the SD card and plug into your platform board.
-Place the DIP swtiches
+Take out the SD card and plug it into your platform board.
+Place the DIP
-that select the boot device to SD mode.
-You are about ready to power-on the
+swtiches that select the boot device to SD mode.
+You are about ready to power-on
-board.
+the board.

 Prior to booting the board, provide a connection to the 1GBE port and
 review the [Network Configuration Section](#platform-network-configuration) to